 - Implant access

-- As an aid in CAD/CAM
+- As an aid in CAD/CAM imaging for crowns and veneers

 Imaging.
 Examples of our Intraoral imaging capabilities abound throughout this entire website… Dr. Yiannios has taken most every photograph here either with a digital SLR camera, or with a digital intraoral camera which is linked to the patient’s digital dental chart.
 Every patient of Dr. Nick’s has the opportunity to see any clinically apparent problem on the computer monitors in each treatment room… as a matter of fact, he insists on showing his patients what is going on every chance he gets!